software-1234/illumioCoding/README.md

 Submission by : Eric Zhou

 ## Solution design
-I created a class in java (Firewall.java).
-I used the Buffered Reader library to parse the CSV file containing the rules.
-I went through line by line to figure out what to add to my HashMap.
+I parsed through the rule CSV file using the buffered reader library, going through line by line to figure out what to add to my HashMap.
 I used  HashMap<String, ArrayList<String>> because I wanted to be able to have a single value that maps to multiple keys.
 The key is the concatended string of the first two parameters: direction and protocol and the value is the ArrayList of rules that have those two in them.
 This map gets returned and then when checking for acceptance, the acceptance